Hauh4444/WIS-Accuracy-Data-Analytics/README.md

 3. **Store Data Loading**: Store information (name, address, inventory datetime) is automatically loaded from the WISE database
 4. **Employee Hours Input**: Enter work hours for each employee in the interactive interface with UPH calculations
 5. **Data Processing**: Employee, team, and store data is loaded, validated, and processed with discrepancy calculations
-6. **Report Generation**: Click "Print" to generate professional accuracy reports with store headers
+6. **Report Generation**: Click "Print" to generate three integrated accuracy reports (Employee, Team, and Discrepancy) with store headers
-7. **PDF Output**: Reports are generated as PDF and opened in browser for printing
+7. **PDF Output**: Combined report is generated as a single PDF with page breaks and opened in browser for printing

 ### Building Standalone Executable